AterLux/PhpSimpleExpression/README.md

 The first one (considering function `sin` is declared in the context) will be compiled as a function call with a value of variable `x` passed as the parameter.
 The second one (considering function `sinus` is not declared) will be silently compiled as a string concatenation of variables `sinus` and `x`.

-To avoid such mistakes, you can check all variable names that were used in the expression.
+To avoid such mistakes, it is possible to check all variable names that were used in the expression.
-You can obtain their list by calling method `getVars()` of the SimpleExpression object.
+Their list can be obtained by calling method `getVars()` of the SimpleExpression object.
 It will return an array, which keys represent variable names, and values show the position in the expression, where the variable was referenced for the first time.
 But to simplify checking process it is possible to use `checkVars(array)` method.
 Pass an array which keys list all allowed variable names.
 If the expression references some unlisted variable, the `SimpleExpressionParseError` exception will be thrown.